 For examples of past research projects, visit this page on the Hixon Center website containing past proposals and reports:

 If you have further questions, you can contact:

 About the Fund Administrator

-Professor Albert Dato will is the Administrator of the Rasmussen Summer Research Fund for the 2016-17 and 2017-18 academic years.
+Professor Albert Dato has served as the Administrator of the Rasmussen Summer Research Fund since fall 2016.
 He is a member of the Department of Engineering and received his PhD from the University of California, Berkeley.
 Prof. Dato’s Energy & Nanomaterials Lab seeks to develop solutions to energy and environmental challenges through the synthesis and applications of advanced materials.